 It was a wild-looking antenna made of brass piping mounted on wheels from a Model T Ford.
 It rotated around once every 20 minutes scanning the horizon.
 The antenna and receiver worked at a low frequency by today’s standards, around 20 MHz, but it was state of the art in those days.
 Jansky’s apparatus recorded signals with a pen and moving chart, and he could also listen in with headphones.

 Jansky had everything up and running by 1932, and he saw—and heard—a lot of radio signals from thunderstorms, both near and distant.
-Now if you’ve ever tried to listen to a radio during a thunderstorm you appreciate that lightning makes lots of sharp bursts of radio static.
-It’s tough to communicate through that.
+If you’ve ever tried to listen to the radio during a thunderstorm, you appreciate that lightning makes lots of sharp bursts of radio static, making it tough to communicate through that.